zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

    Shows a comment saved as a draft.

-8. Once reviewing all the files of the patch is complete, click the green up arrow at the top right to return to the main patch page.
+8. Once reviewing all the files of the change is complete, click the green up arrow at the top right to return to the main change page.
 Click the reply button, write some final comments and submit your score for the patch set.
 Click post to submit the review of each reviewed file as well as your final comment and score.
-Gerrit sends an email to the patch submitter and all listed reviewers.
+Gerrit sends an email to the change submitter and all listed reviewers.
 Finally, it logs the review for future reference.
 All individual comments are saved as Draft until the post button is clicked.